Moses Gaster: Life in Romania

 Gaster was born in Bucharest into a renowned Jewish Austrian family which had settled in Wallachia at the beginning of the 19th century.
 He was the eldest son of Chevalier Abraham Emanuel Gaster, who was the consul of the Netherlands in Bucharest and the grandson of Asriel Gaster, a prosperous merchant and community leader.
 His mother, Pnina Judith Rubinstein, came from a rabbinical dynasty which included Rabbi Levi Isaac ben Meir.

 After having taken a degree in his native city (1874), he proceeded to Leipzig, where he received the degree of PhD in 1878 and then to the Jewish Seminary in Breslau, where he gained the Hattarat Hora'ah (rabbinical diploma) in 1881.
 His history of Romanian popular literature was published in Bucharest in 1883.

 He was lecturer on the Romanian language and literature at the University of Bucharest (1881–85), inspector-general of schools, and a member of the council for examining teachers in Romania.
 He also lectured on the Romanian apocrypha, the whole of which he had discovered in manuscript.

-Gaster was a central figure of Hibbat Zion in Romania and played a central role in the 1882 establishment by Jews from Moineşti of the Samarin (Zamarin) settlement, known since 1884 as Zichron Ya'akov.
+Gaster was a central figure of Hibbat Zion in Romania and played a central role in the 1882 establishment by Jews from Moinești of the Samarin (Zamarin) settlement, known since 1884 as Zichron Ya'akov.